-Denison Library is the oldest and arguably most beautiful library at The Claremont Colleges.
-A desire by the donor, a Denver philanthropist, to place a stained glass window on the Scripps College campus led to the building of the Ella Strong Denison Library in 1931.
-The prominent Gutenberg window depicts the evolution of the written word and is dedicated “to the greater wisdom of women.”
-An extension of the library, dedicated in 1966, is named the Dorothy Drake wing for the longtime (1938–70) beloved librarian who introduced generations of students to the pleasures of the book and to research using original and special resources.
-The original Denison building, designed by architect Gordon Kaufmann in the cruciform shape of a Spanish chapel, was placed on the National Register of Historic Places in 1984.
+The Ella Strong Denison Library is the oldest and many would say the most beautiful library at The Claremont Colleges.
+A desire by the library’s donor and namesake to place a stained-glass window on the Scripps College campus led to the construction of the Ella Strong Denison Library, which opened in 1931.
+The library’s prominent Gutenberg window depicting the evolution of the written word dedicated “to the greater wisdom of women” was created by artist Nicola D’Ascenzo.
+Designed by architect Gordon Kaufmann (1888-1949) in the cruciform shape of a chapel featuring stylistic elements from Spanish Colonial Revival style and ecclesiastical architecture, Denison Library was the second academic building to be built on the Scripps campus and was added to the National Register of Historic Places in 1984.

 Today, Scripps is the only one of The Claremont Colleges with its own library.
 Denison Library now functions as a non-circulating special collections library with comfortable and quiet spaces for study and research, including the Holbein Room with its gothic fireplace and the smaller Ellen Browning Scripps Room.
 The library’s beautiful hand-carved wood interiors create an environment encouraging learning and reflection, and it is open in the evenings during the academic year to provide spaces in which students may study.
 Faculty collaborate with library staff to host classes in Denison Library so that students may engage with the library’s unique collections in a hands-on learning environment, and the Holbein Room is also a popular space on campus for meetings or special events like poetry readings, receptions, and lectures.